Betterment Scam Betterment rating

 • Settings

-The Transfers area is used to move money or investments.
-There is also a way to donate stocks to charity.
+The Transfers hub is where you go to move cash or securities.
+There’s also a tool to donate shares to charity.

 On the Home page, there’s a Learn section near the bottom.
-If you scroll down, you’ll find many articles about topics that can help both novices and experienced investors (there’s more at Education).
-We found articles like:
+Scroll down to find a set of articles on different topics for both beginners and experienced investors (more can be found at Education).
+Examples include:

 • When’s the best time to invest for retirement?
 Now.

-• U.S. stocks have been doing well, so why invest outside the U.S.?
+• U.S. stocks have been hot, so why bother going global?

-• The advantage of figuring out your tax bracket for investing
+• The benefits of estimating your tax bracket when investing

-Because Betterment doesn’t allow any direct trading, there are no trading tools at all.
+Because Betterment does not have self-directed trading, there are no trading tools on the website.

-If you ever get stuck or need help, there’s a chat box in the lower-right corner.
-It starts with a bot but can be switched to a human rep.
+If you get lost or need help, there’s a chat widget in the bottom-right corner.
+It starts with a bot, but you can switch to a human.

 Betterment site